-For 2015, we adopted a chairman and chief executive officer plan whereby the Company's chairman and chief executive officer were eligible to receive a bonus equal to a percentage of eligible wages based on the Company's achievement of performance objectives established by our Board of Directors.
-The target awards established under the chairman and chief executive officer plan for Mr. Schlecht and Ms. Pugliese were 70% of their respective eligible wages.
+For 2015, we adopted an executive chairman and chief executive officer bonus plan whereby the Company's executive chairman and chief executive officer were eligible to receive a bonus equal to a percentage of eligible wages based on the Company's achievement of performance objectives established by our Board of Directors.
+The target awards established under the executive chairman and chief executive officer bonus plan for Mr. Schlecht and Ms. Pugliese were 70% of their respective eligible wages.
 For 2015, we also adopted a senior vice president bonus plan whereby certain executives, including Messrs.
 DeOrio and Dittrich, were eligible to receive a bonus equal to a percentage of eligible wages based on the Company's achievement of performance objectives established by our Board of Directors.
 The target awards established under the plan for Mr. DeOrio and Mr. Dittrich were 40% of their eligible wages.
-The target award for 2015 under both plans was based on the Company's achievement of 110% of its budgeted earnings before taxes and bonuses.
-For 2015, the Company's earnings before taxes and bonuses were 96.4% of the budgeted earnings before taxes and bonuses and resulted in a payout under the plans equal to 79.1% of the target awards.
+The target award for 2015 under both plans was based on the Company's achievement of 110% of its budgeted earnings before taxes and bonuses ("EBT&B").
+For 2015, the

+Company's budgeted EBT&B produced a payout under the plans of 79.1% of target.
 For 2015, the Compensation Committee also granted Mr. Schlecht, Ms. Pugliese and Mr. DeOrio a discretionary bonus in addition to the bonus they earned under the bonus plans.